 3 people favorited this theater

-A Suburban Detroit theater, the 1200-seat Eastland opened in 1969 and was originally designed by Ted Rogvoy, the architect who earlier designed such Detroit-area treasures as the now-lost Mercury in Detroit, the State-Wayne in Wayne, and the Terrace in Livonia.
+A Suburban Detroit theater, the 1,200-seat Eastland Theatre opened September 17, 1969 and was originally designed by Ted Rogvoy, the architect who earlier designed such Detroit-area treasures as the now-lost Mercury Theatre in Detroit, the State-Wayne Theatre in Wayne, and the Terrace Theatre in Livonia.

 In 1975, it was twinned as the Eastland 1 & 2, with one of the auditoriums screening 70mm features.

 In 1985, just as Suburban Detroit was selling the Eastland 1 & 2 to the AMC chain, it opened five more screens at the Eastland Mall, the Eastland 3-7.
 AMC remodeled both theater buildings in 1987, which included reducing seating to around 450 in each of the twin’s auditoriums.
 The Eastland 3-7 was renamed the AMC Eastland Mall 5.